 Drink (At Least) 8 Glasses of Water a Day

-- Drink at least eight 8-ounce glasses of water each day.
+- Drink 8 glasses of water each day.

-- Tea and coffee count!
-But be sure not to drink too much caffeinated water (aka coffee/black tea).
+- Flavored water, seltzer (no sugar or artificial sweeteners), tea, and coffee count!
+But be sure not to consume too much caffeine.

 - Broth counts too.
-So grab a cup of bone (or no-bone) broth or whatever floats your boat.
+So grab a cup of bone (or no-bone) broth or whatever floats your boat–just watch the sodium content.

-- Sugary fluids like Vitamin Water and soda do not count.
-Most of the sugar we (Americans) consume comes from sugary beverages, and drinking water (or coffee, tea, or broth) is a great way to help cut back on unnecessary liquid sugar.
+- Sugary beverages like Vitamin Water, energy drinks, and soda do not count.
+Most of the sugar we (Americans) consume comes from sweetened beverages, and drinking water (or coffee, tea, or broth) is a great way to help cut back on unnecessary liquid sugar.

 - While 100% fruit juice is a hydrating fluid, try to get your 8 glasses without it.
-Or add a small splash of juice to a large glass of water to help you #drink8.
+Or add a small splash of juice to a large glass of water.
 Fruit juice has vitamins and minerals, but it’s liquid sugar—remember, whole fruits have fiber that helps you process the natural sugars they contain.

 - Sorry folks but wine, beer and liquor do not count as water.